sayannandi/interviewbit/README.md

-# solve_interviewbit
+# Solve Interviewbit

 An attempt to solve interviewbit problems.
-Sometime I see have to use the hints and see the solutions over the internet.
+Not all the solutions are of my own.